M66B/FairEmail/FAQ.md

 * Badge count: there is no standard Android API for this and third party solutions might stop working anytime.
 For example *ShortcutBadger* [has lots of problems](https://github.com/leolin310148/ShortcutBadger/issues).
 You can use the provided widget instead.
 * Switch language: Android is not designed to change the language of an app and on recent Android versions it even causes problems.
 So, better fix the translation in your language if needed, see [this FAQ](#user-content-faq26) about how to.
 * Better design: please let me know what you have in mind [in this forum](https://forum.xda-developers.com/android/apps-games/source-email-t3824168).
-* Hide duplicate (archived) messages: hiding archived messages which exists in other folders too would have a performance impact.
 * ActiveSync: using the Exchange ActiveSync protocol requires [a license](https://en.wikipedia.org/wiki/Exchange_ActiveSync#Licensing), so this cannot be added.

 Since FairEmail is meant to be privacy friendly, the following will not be added: